Skip to main content

 • grinding

-Reviews indicate that the grinding aspect of the game is largely viewed as tedious and frustrating, with players struggling to navigate environments and feeling that combat lacks challenge and immersion.
-While some appreciate the rhythm and sense of progression, many find the gameplay repetitive and lacking in tension, detracting from the overall experience.
+Grinding in the game is widely seen as tedious and frustrating, often due to unclear objectives, slow combat, and repetitive tasks that undermine tension and immersion.
+While some appreciate the rhythm and progression, many find the gameplay feels rough and unnecessarily drawn out, detracting from the overall experience.

 • “While I usually enjoy survival horror games, this one I just found asinine with how tedious it was trying to find where I needed to go.”